anonymous-k1wi/Kiwi-K-Mixer/README.md

 &nbsp;

 If `Has servo` was selected, the following page will include a prompt for the servo transmitter input and the center position of the servo (used for safety switch).
+The disarm position of the servo is not able to be edited until the transmitter input channel has been set.
 The servo center position defaults to a value of `0`, corresponding to the mid point on the servo.
-The values of the center position are limited between `-100` and `100`, corresponding to the mix output.
+The values of the center position are limited between `-100` and `100`, corresponding to the standard mix output.
 For the setup menu, values are limited to steps of 5 to reduce scrolling time.
 If additional precision is needed, the servo disarm position can be later changed in steps of 1 in the Kiwi-K Mixer editing menu.

 <img width="384" height="192" alt="servo_filled" src="https://github.com/user-attachments/assets/e329b5b2-3b65-4e61-a165-627649367fe9" />